Appraising and Applying Evidence to Assist Clinical Decision-Making

 - To stimulate the student to achieve your own personal objectives to improve your skills as a clinician and clinical teacher or health care provider

-The course comprises nine modules.
+The course comprises eight modules.
 Each module is focused on a specific aspect of critical appraisal of the literature.
-Each module is divided into three components:

 Rosser WW, Slawson DC, Shaughnessy AF.
 Information Mastery: Evidence-Based Family Medicine.
 2nd Edition.
 Hamilton, ON: BC Decker Inc., 2004